CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/gauge-controller/GaugeController.md

 ### `vote_user_slopes`
 !!! description "`GaugeController.vote_user_slopes(arg0: address, arg1: address) -> slope: uint256, power: uint256, end: uint256`"

-    Getter method for informations about the current vote weight of a specific user for a specific gauge.
-In this variable, informations are stored at the time of voting.
+    Getter method for information about the current vote weight of a specific user for a specific gauge.
+In this variable, information are stored at the time of voting.

     Returns: slope (`uint256`), allocated voting-power (`uint256`) and veCRV lock end (`uint256`).